TrungNguyen1909/writeups/GGCTF20/index.md

 Both could be trivially used through `MojoJS`, which is enabled for us.

 ## 2.1.
-Sandboxed or not sandboxed
+Sandboxed or unsandboxed

 On the first sight, the challenge seems unexpectedly easy, or wasn't it ;)

-But the `rce` primitive only provides us code execution inside the _renderer_ process, which is strictly sandboxed.
+But the `rce` primitive only provides us code execution inside the _renderer_ process, which is strictly **sandboxed**.

-The `Pwn` object is on the _browser_ process, and provides an address leak of itself and a memory read primitive.
+The `Pwn` object is on the **unsandboxed** _browser_ process, provides an address leak of itself and an arbitrary memory read primitive.

 ## 2.2.
 Provided primitives

-So we have 2 things
+So we have 2 primitives

 - Sandboxed code execution inside _renderer_ process
 - Arbitrary read inside _browser_ process

 # 3. Leaking the browser process

-The primitive `Pwn::this` will return the address of itself, which is a C++ object.
+The primitive `Pwn::this()` will return the address of itself, which is a C++ object.

-As every C++ object have its `vtable` located at offset `0x0`, by dereference the pointer returned by `Pwn::this` twice, you will get a function pointer.
-Subtracting it to a constant value, you can find the `_text` base of the browser's process
+As every C++ object have its `vtable`, containing pointers to all instance methods, located at offset `0x0`.
+By dereference the pointer returned by `Pwn::this()` twice, you will get a function pointer.
+Subtracting it to a constant offset, you can find the `_text` base of the browser's process.

 # 4. Googling